We are living in a world that only a short time ago was an unimaginable future.

 We are making it up as we go along.
 We are getting through.
 We are developing our crisis muscles and stretching them.
 I feel excited, sad, helpless and overwhelmed depending on the last challenge and my ability to respond.
 And soon I will be operating from muscle memory, an approach that every now and again needs to be reviewed so that I continue to bring the best I can.

-This blog (long read) is about an emerging framework that I hope might be a resource to help you take a breath, locate where you are, and what might be worth giving attention to.
+This blog is about 5 responses and an emerging framework that I hope might be a resource to help you take a breath, locate where you are, and what might be worth giving attention to.
 In each response mode, I’ve tried to offer a felt sense of what might help you when it comes to supporting people, supporting yourself and sustaining relationships at the heart of your response.

 1. Responding to Need